Probing Saturon-like Limits in QCD Systems: Introduction

 The central focus of this work is to explore saturation phenomena from the perspective of proton structure.
 It is well established that in high-energy hadrons, such as protons, the number of gluons increases rapidly as the Bjorken-$x$--the longitudinal momentum fraction carried by gluons--becomes very small.
 However, when the gluon density reaches a sufficiently high level, nonlinear interactions among gluons, such as gluon-gluon recombination, become significant and inhibit the unbounded growth of gluon density.
 This phenomenon is referred to as gluon saturation.
 In other words, the gluon population cannot grow indefinitely without violating unitarity.
 A central question addressed in this work is whether a system constrained by unitarity, such as the saturated gluon system in a proton, can be connected to the concept of a saturon.
 This concept, introduced by Dvali et al., refers to highly occupied field configurations that reach maximal entropy while respecting unitarity.
-In Sec. \ref{sec:model}, we offer a concise review of QCD’s nonlinear small‑$x$ evolution equations and the phenomenon of gluon saturation within the proton.
-We also formalize physical quantities such as entropy and occupation number to serve as potential criteria for identifying a system as a saturon.
-In Sec. \ref{sec:diss}, we present our computed observables and examine the relationship between high-gluon-occupancy protons and saturon behavior.
+In Sec. \ref{sec:model}, we offer a concise review of QCD’s nonlinear small-$x$ evolution equations and the phenomenon of gluon saturation within the proton.
+To assess the saturon status of the proton, we adopt the thermodynamic entropy definition for gluonic systems as originally proposed by Kutak in Ref. \cite{Kutak:2011rb}.
+Our work focuses on applying this entropy measure—along with the gluon occupation number derived from the Balitsky-Kovchegov (BK) equation—to the specific case of proton and nuclear targets.In Sec. \ref{sec:diss}, we present our computed observables and examine the relationship between high-gluon-occupancy protons and saturon behavior.
 Finally, we provide a summary and outlook.
 This study introduces a novel perspective on saturation in the proton system, suggesting that, near the saturation threshold, universal behavior can emerge independently of detailed microdynamics or initial conditions.
 Such a proton state represents a saturated condition comprised of highly occupied soft quanta, sufficient to form a cross section constrained by unitarity \cite{Dvali:2020wqi,Dvali:2021jto,Dvali:2021ooc}.